 Freshwater and Saltwater

-The 3600GPH Large Reef Seamless Sump® Package has a max flow rate of 3600 gallons per hour.
-The two H2Overflow® lines are the limiting factor for this package.
+The 3600GPH Reef 83 Seamless Sump® Package has a max flow rate of 3600 gallons per hour.
+This sump package can accept up to three H2Overflow® lines.

 Refugium or Evaporation Plumbing